 A full list of my publiations is available on Google Scholar.

-I have been involved in the Orbyts outreach programme for over 3 years now.
+During my PhD, I was involved in the Orbyts outreach programme for over 3 years.
 Orbyts is a multi-award-winning movement that partners researchers with schools to empower school students to undertake original science research.
-Our goal is to address diversity issues in science and to support short-supply science teachers who have extensive time pressures.
-We accomplish this through a multi-term partnership that is proven to transform science inclusivity, inspire school students and teachers, and ignites scientists' leadership potential.
+The goal of Orbyts is to address diversity issues in science and to support short-supply science teachers who have extensive time pressures.
+This is accomplished through a multi-term partnership that is proven to transform science inclusivity, inspire school students and teachers, and ignites scientists' leadership potential.